-Distribution: This species is widespread throughout northern North America, ranging south into northern New Mexico, where it occurs in emergent wetlands associated with Black Lake/Coyote Creek area, Colfax County (Taylor 1983, NMDGF 1988).
+Distribution: This species is widespread throughout northern North America, ranging south into northern New Mexico, where it occurs in emergent wetlands associated with Black Lake and Coyote Creek, Colfax County (Taylor 1983, NMDGF 1988).

-Current Status: The status of this species in New Mexico is unkown.
+Current Status: The star gyro was listed as state threatened in 1983.
+The status of this species is currently unknown in New Mexico.

-Threats: Habitat loss due to direct alteration of the wetland complex, pollution, dewatering, and land development within the proximate watershed (Taylor 1983, NMDGF 1988).
+Threats: Habitat loss due to any alteration of the wetland complex, pollution, dewatering, or land development within the proximate watershed (Taylor 1983, NMDGF 1988).

 Recommendation: No change in listing status is recommended.
-The Department should conduct surveys to determine the distribution of this species.
+NMDGF should resurvey known site occurrences and conduct statewide surveys to determine the distribution of this species.

-- New Mexico Department of Game and Fish.
+New Mexico Department of Game and Fish.
 1988.
 Handbook of species endangered in New Mexico.
+Account B-281.

-Account B-281. - Taylor, D. T. 1983.
+Taylor, D. T. 1983.
 Endangered species: status investigation of mollusks of New Mexico.
 Professional Services Contract Nos.
 519-69-01 and 519-69-01A.